icosahedron/flagrantsystemerror/cpp_coding_guidelines.md

 4.8.
 Access specifiers (public, private, and protected) may be either at the margin of the class or indented one space from the opening brace of a class declaration.

 4.9.
 Omit spaces in template instantiations.
 Spaces are allowed between arguments to template declarations.
 Unnecessary spaces in type names weaken their recognizability as a syntactic unit.
-Instantiations with names that are too unwieldy in this form should be typedef'ed.[^1]
+Instantiations with names that are too unwieldy in this form should be typedef'ed.[^typedef'ed]

-[^1]: The jury is still out on this rule.
+[^typedef'ed]: The jury is still out on this rule.
 Perhaps spaces should be allowed between brackets and parameters.

 Examples: